Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Introduction

-Here we take the point of view that a physically grounded approach to the derivation of effective models should be informed by the measurement process, and explore its full implications to the dynamics of open quantum systems by treating the coherent and the driven-dissipative dynamics on the same footing.
-First, we acknowledge that the quantum systems one prepares and measures in experiments can never be fully isolated, which necessitates any measurement-adapted modeling of the system to account for its openness and the resulting dissipative dynamics.
+Here we take the point of view that a physically grounded approach to the derivation of effective models should be informed by the available measurement processes, and explore its full implications to the dynamics of open quantum systems by treating the coherent and the driven-dissipative dynamics on the same footing.
+We acknowledge that the quantum systems one prepares and measures in experiments can never be fully isolated, which necessitates any measurement-adapted modeling of the system to account for its openness and the resulting dissipative dynamics.
 However, the coupling between the quantum system and the measurement channel cannot be arbitrarily strong either, which implies that there can never be ideal projective measurements taking place at any instant of time.
-In fact, the time duration of the measurement process can be comparable or even longer than some of the internal system dynamics, as is usually the case in circuit QED \cite{Blais_cQED_review}.
-Consequently, there will be fast dynamics that are subject to substantial coarse-graining in the time domain during the measurements in general, which leads to loss of information and coherence in the quantum system.
+In fact, the duration of the measurement process can be comparable to, or even exceed, certain internal system timescales -- this is typically the case in circuit QED systems~\cite{Blais_cQED_review}.
+As a result, fast system dynamics are inherently coarse-grained over the measurement timescale, leading to fluctuations/loss of information and coherence.
+It is important to clarify that the results are broadly applicable and not limited to continuously monitored systems -- one only needs to assume that the system will \emph{ultimately} be measured with some finite time resolution.
+However, MaTCG does provide a natural and self-consistent prescription for deriving effective stochastic master equations in the presence of continuous measurements with finite time resolution, as discussed in \Sec{Subsec: SME}, \Sec{Subsec: spin-cavity SME}.
+We illustrate this point with a model for the high-power readout dynamics of a superconducting qubit.
+In this context, we note that the TCG method has also been applied to closed quantum systems with finite degrees of freedom~\cite{Leon_Wentao_STCG}, where the nature of the measurement process is unspecified.

-Therefore, a physically grounded approach to deriving effective models must account for this inevitable information loss due to coarse-graining, and consider a non-unitary time evolution informed by the measurement process in order to accurately account for the information extractable from the system.
+A physically grounded approach to deriving effective models must account for this inevitable information fluctuation/loss due to coarse-graining, and consider a non-unitary time evolution informed by the measurement process in order to accurately account for the information extractable from the system.
 In fact, the resulting dissipation and decoherence in such measurement-adapted effective models will in general depend on one's choice of the measurement channel, as illustrated by the schematic in Fig.\ref{fig: MaTCG schematic}.